 Find a rental car in Norway

-To book a rental car before your trip starts and to pick it up when you arrive in Norway, use the form below.
+If you want to book a rental car before your trip starts and pick it up when you arrive in Norway, we recommend Booking.com.
 It’ll search hundreds of local providers for you to find you the best deal.

 What licence do you need?